zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 return %8
 ```

-The error `table lookups are only supported on circuits with up to 16-bit integers` indicates that
-the 16-bit limit on the input of the Table Lookup operation has been exceeded.
-To pinpoint the
-model layer that causes the error Concrete ML provides the [bitwidth_and_range_report](../developer-guide/api/concrete.ml.quantization.quantized_module.md#method-bitwidth_and_range_report) helper function.
-First the
-model must be compiled so that it can be [simulated](#simulation).
-Next, calling the function on the
-module above returns the following:
+The error `table lookups are only supported on circuits with up to 16-bit integers` indicates that the 16-bit limit on the input of the Table Lookup operation has been exceeded.
+To pinpoint the model layer that causes the error, Concrete ML provides the [bitwidth_and_range_report](../developer-guide/api/concrete.ml.quantization.quantized_module.md#method-bitwidth_and_range_report) helper function.
+First, the model must be compiled so that it can be [simulated](#simulation).
+Then, calling the function on the module above returns the following:

 ```
 quantized_numpy_module = compile_torch_model(